Footing Bearing Pressure Calculator Skip to main content

 3. Set Soil and Material Properties

-Select soil type from IBC Table 1806.2 for presumptive bearing, or enter a value from a geotechnical report.
-Set concrete f'c, steel fy, and rebar cover.
+Select a local IBC-style screening row or enter a value from a current geotechnical report.
+Set concrete f'c, steel fy, and rebar cover for preliminary review only.

 Built For